ibm-cloud-docs/vpc/vpn-client-to-site-routes.md

 {: #delete-route-api}
 {: api}

-To delete a route on a VPN server by using the API, follow these steps:
+To delete a route on a VPN server with the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) with the right variables.